Quality Supermarkets

 Quality Supermarkets is a Ugandan supermarket chain.

 Location

 The head office of Quality Supermarket is located at 4 Martin Road, Old Kampala, Kampala Central Division, in the city's central business district.

 Overview

 The supermarket chain owns and operates four supermarkets in Uganda; all located in Kampala, the capital of Uganda, or its suburbs.
 Uganda is the third-largest economy in the East African Community.
-Quality Supermarkets is one of the largest locally-owned supermarket chain in the country.
-Founded in 1980, the family-owned store chain is managed and operated by the family that founded the store chain.
+Quality Supermarkets is one of the largest locally owned supermarket chain in the country.
+Founded as a roadside grocery store in 1980, the company was incorporated on 11 August 1994.
+The family-owned store chain is managed and operated by the family that founded the store chain.